G-Research/siembol/docs/User Guide/Siembol_Alert_User_Guide.md

 #### Matchers
 Matchers allow you to select the events you want the rule to alert on.

-To add a matcher, click the Add to Matchers button:
+To add a matcher, click the 'Add to Matchers' button:

 [//]: # (TODO add image of add to matchers button)